iotaledger/wasp/documentation/docs/contract_core/accounts.md

 ### deposit

 Moves tokens attached as a transfer to a target account on the chain.
-If the agent ID parameter `a` is specified, the target account is the account controlled by that agent ID.
-Otherwise, the target account is the account controlled by the caller.
-This makes sense only if it is a request, not if it is an on-chain call.
+By default, the funds are deposited to the caller account.
+Optionally, a different target account can be specified with the agent ID parameter `a`.

 ### withdraw